akshaygpt/Bear-With-Me/README.md

-A simple search app for beer lovers.
+A simple list and search app for beer lovers.
 Created using react, redux and associated libraries.
 WIP.